+Number of

-Region Number of suppliers
+Region suppliers

-Northern China 20
+Northern China 22

 Eastern China 12

-Southern China 5
+Southern China 6

-Central China 1
+Central China 2

-Southwestern China 3

-Northwestern China 1
+South-western China 1

+North-western China 22

 6. Product Responsibility

 Quality of products and services and business ethics are the topic priority of the Group.
 The Group does not engage in unfair business activities of any kind.
 Its procurement and service delivering processes ensure information regarding products and services are clear and open.